 When we are “acting out” our Venus, we compromise, make peace, are loving, and act with taste.
 On the negative side, we can be self-indulgent, self-centered, vain, and superficial.

-See each position of Venus by sign:
+See each position of Venus by sign and house:

 Aspects of Venus in the Natal Chart: